morphorm22/morphdocs/docs/source/CodingStyle.rst

-**Coding Style**
+Coding Style
 ================

-This section contains all coding style guidelines related to the Plato project.
+This section contains all coding style guidelines related to the Morphorm project.
 They are organized by Variables, Classes, Functions, Files and Other Conventions.

 Special emphasis is given to the cardinal rules: